CUBRID/cubrid-manual/en/admin/shard.rst

 	For more information on the query process using hints and configuration information, see :ref:`General Procedure of Executing Queries by Using Shard SQL Hint <using-shard-hint>`.

-	[번역]

 	.. note::

-		* When more than one shard hints exist on a query, it works normally if shard hints indicate the same shards, or it fails if they indicates the different shards.
+		* When more than one shard hints exist on a query, it works normally if shard hints indicate the same shards, but it fails if each of them indicates the different shard.

 			::